 The UL Lafayette Counseling and Testing Center is offering sessions by phone and online.
-To schedule an appointment, call (337) 482-6480 during regular business hours.
+To schedule a session, call (337) 482-6480 during regular business hours.

 Center hours are Monday through Thursday from 7:30 a.m. to 5 p.m., and Friday from 7:30 a.m. to 12:30 p.m.

 The Office of Disability Services is working with students and faculty to ensure all eligible students receive accommodations.